NativeScript/docs-v8/environment-setup.md

 To install **Node** follow the [instructions specific to your Linux distribution](https://nodejs.org/en/download/package-manager/).
 We recommend using the latest version, however anything above **Node 12** should be fine.

 :::warning Note
-We have gone through these steps on **Ubuntu 20.04** and noted commands we've used, however depending on your Linux distribution, the commands may be different.
+We have gone through these steps on **Ubuntu 20.04** and noted the commands we used, however depending on your Linux distribution, the commands may be different.
 We cannot provide commands for all possible distributions, so please refer to the linked documentation to find the correct commands you need to run.
 :::

 <!-- tab:Ubuntu 20.04 -->